tkarv/chatgpt_camera_calibration/README.md

 Wanted to find out how well ChatGPT does at a problem that is relatively common in computer vision.

+# How?

+I interacted with ChatGPT through the web interface.
+I used "Reason" mode whenever it felt like it could help.
+I tried to give some hints based on what I thought might have been wrong in each stage, but without any particular verification efforts beforehand.
+As such some of them may have been misleading.

 # Conclusions

 It performed well enough at generating the boilerplate code, especially the